thedavidmeister/privacy-policy/README.md

 - The text content of the privacy policy is publicly visible on my projects anyway
 - It is convenient for me to share the policy between projects as a Java .jar
-- Other people may find an example implementation of a legal document as a Hoplon component interesting for educational purposes
+- Other people may find an example implementation of a legal document as a Hoplon component interesting for technical (not legal) reasons